nevermined-io/nvm-docs/docs/getting-started/advanced-utility/access-functionalities.md

 Discover our [SDK](../../getting-started/) for more.<br />
 <br />

-**Access Utility 4 - File Access NFTs** <br />
+**Access Utility 4 - File Access tokens** <br />
 _What is it?_ <br />
-A feature that uses NFT tech to restrict and control access to specific files, both in a cloud and a decentralized environment.
+A feature that uses non-fungible token standards to restrict and control access to specific files, both in a cloud and a decentralized environment.

 _Why use this?_ <br />
 This allows for decentralized access control to off-chain files.
 If necessary, it can be combined with Decentralized Storage Encryption